 Seat Class

 Chinese high speed passenger rail service offers three classes: executive, first and second.
-Our tour groups are booked in first class, occasionally in second class when first class is unavailable.
+Our tour groups are booked in second class.
+Upon request, upgrade to first class can be made subject to extra cost and unavailability.
 In first class there are 4 seats per row whereas in second class there are 5 seats per row with 3 seats one side of the aisle and 2 on the opposite side.
 Compared with second class, first class seats are wider, recline more and have a footrest that second class doesn’t.
 Executive class is one level higher than first class and the leather seats recline flat.

 Related topics:

-Shanghai – Suzhou – Tongli – Qufu – Beijing – Xi’an – Chengdu – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Hong Kong
+Shanghai – Suzhou – Qufu – Beijing – Xi’an – Chengdu – Chongqing – Yangtze Cruise – Yichang – Wuhan – Guilin – Hong Kong

-Embark on this 25-day odyssey through the heart of China, where ancient traditions harmonize with cutting-edge modernity, and each city tells a tale woven into the fabric of a nation steeped in history.
-This “Classic China by Train” itinerary is a captivating journey that transcends time, offering an immersive experience that showcases the best of China’s cultural heritage, breathtaking landscapes, and dynamic urban centers.
+Embark on this luxury tour of China by train through the heart of China, where ancient traditions harmonize with cutting-edge modernity, and each city tells a tale woven into the fabric of a nation steeped in history.
+This leisurely placed grand tour of China is a captivating journey that transcends time, offering an immersive experience that showcases the best of China’s cultural heritage, breathtaking landscapes, and dynamic urban centers.

-For added comfort, inter-city travel is exclusively by high-speed train, thus eliminating air travel-related hassles such as intrusive security checks and frustrating flight delays.
+On this fully guided Luxury Tour of China by Train, you’ll travel between the cities exclusively by high-speed train, thus eliminating air travel-related hassles.
 Travelling by train also allows you to see the countryside and mingle with locals.

 Important Features